AzizulHakim-MAL2018/sql_query/README.md

 # sql_query

-Here is all the query that been use to on the database.
+Here is all the query that been use on the database.